actordo/.github/README.md

-# .github
+# ActorDO AI Assistant

-Repository of Actor AI Assistant
+Use Actor AI in your daily work life. https://actordo.com